Mikieb1982/the-turnstile/README.md

 ---

+## FAQ

+### What are "binary files" and why do tools mention them?

+Binary files are assets that are not stored as plain human-readable text—think images (`.png`, `.jpg`), fonts, audio, or compiled application bundles.
+Git can version these files, but many automated review tools skip showing their diffs because the raw bytes do not translate into meaningful text comparisons.
+When you see a warning such as "Binary files are not supported," it usually means the tool cannot preview changes to those assets inline.
+The files themselves are still tracked in the repository and ship with the app as expected.

+---

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss your ideas.

 ---
 ## License

 MIT